szuwgh/tars/README.md

 # gulo
-general-purpose programming language, but especially suitable for AI, data science, game engine, metaverse, autonomous vehicles
+A general-purpose programming language that is especially suited to numeric computation, scientific computing